 Credit from Kinesiology-sponsored and non-Kinesiology-sponsored study abroad programs can be used as general credit toward graduation and to fulfill distribution requirements.
-With prior approval by the sport management program director, students can potentially use study abroad credit from Kinesiology-sponsored programs to fulfill SM elective credits and internship experience from Kinesiology-sponsored and non-Kinesiology sponsored programs to fulfill SM 403 credits.
+With prior approval by the sport management program chairs, students can potentially use study abroad credit to fulfill SM 403 credits.
 See general policies and procedures for study abroad below.